ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/01_sessions/03_space/README.md

 *Note:* If you have previous experience with three.js and consider yourself a proficent programmer, I expect you to still challenge yourself technically with this exercise as well as completing a polished result.

 *Submission*: Link in your markdown submission file at least one result image or video of your work.
-Aslo, submit the required source files, and your package.json for me to `npm install` and `npm run` your project.
+Also, submit the required source files, and your package.json for me to `npm install` and `npm run` your project.
 If your are using a different environment than npm, let me know which steps to follow and make sure that the required steps to run your project are **easy** and **fast** (any setup that takes more than 5 minutes for me to re-create or need heavy installations, I am most likely not doing).

 ## Learnings